cambridge-cares/TheWorldAvatar/JPS_DES/README.md

 - The URLs linking the transactions to the webpage are missing!
   1. Check if `testFrontEndTalk()` is working.
 This just checks the transaction of ether given a set of values.
   2. Check if you have ether in your wallet.
 See [here](https://github.com/cambridge-cares/TheWorldAvatar/tree/master/JPS_DES#Metamask) for greater detail.
+  3. It could also be because your version of JRE HOME got changed due to an unexpected update.
+Check JRE_HOME on your environmental variables and see if the folder has just lost its bin file.
 - Why is the webpage blank?
 Node is running.
   1. Check if you're reading from the right location.
 Localhost?
 Or jparksimulator?
 The same goes if you have a ConnectException: it's linked to the wrong location and thus change your 'test' value in jps.properties
 - Where's all these other files that are meant to be in config.properties?